gggeek/phpxmlrpc-extras/README.md

 ### ReverseProxy:
   Subclass of the xml-rpc server that can act as remote (transparent) xml-rpc proxy to forward calls to a remote server.
   Can either forward any received call or probe remote server first for existing methods.

+## API documentation
+Documentation can be found in the doc/ directory. _NB_ the manual is quite outdated.

+You are encouraged to look also at the code examples found in the demo/ directory.

+Note: to reduce the size of the download, the demo files are not part of the default package installed with Composer.
+You can either check them out online at https://github.com/gggeek/phpxmlrpc-extras/tree/master/demo, download them as a separate tarball from https://github.com/gggeek/phpxmlrpc-extras/releases or make sure they are available locally by installing the library using Composer option `--prefer-install=source`.
+Whatever the method chosen, make sure that the demo folder is not directly accessible from the internet, i.e. it is not within the webserver root directory).

 ## Running tests